ory/docs/docs/kratos/concepts/security.md

 title: Threat Models and Security Profiles
 ---

-Running an software that stores personal information exposes you and your company to risks.
-Analyzing who (threat agent) poses a threat, why (motivation) they pose a threat, your attack surface, the likelihood, and the impact are important aspects of a threat model.
+Running any software that stores personal information exposes the developer/company to risks.
+Analyzing which threat agents pose a risk, understanding the motivation, or why an agent is a threat, knowing the attack surface, the likelihood, and the impact are important all aspects of a threat model.

-This documentation can not substitute a thorough and serious threat model, but it will give you some guidelines to help you configure ORY Kratos in a way that makes it best suited for your risk assessment.
+This documentation can not substitute a thorough and serious threat model, yet it will provide some guidelines to help configure ORY Kratos in a way that makes it best suited for any risk assessment.

 > Please be aware that this chapter is still work in progress.
 Not all mitigation strategies have been implemented yet
 > in ORY Kratos!